mozilla/firefox-browser-architecture/README.md

 * [Browser Architecture Update](posts/2017-07-27-browser-architecture-update.md) is the first of our newsletters introducing our work. [[mailing-list-post](https://groups.google.com/forum/#!msg/firefox-dev/ueRILL2ppac/RxR9lLPkAwAJ)]
 * [Browser Architecture Newsletter #2](posts/2017-08-24-browser-architecture-newsletter-2.md) is a follow-up with updates on XBL Conversion, Storage and Sync and Workflow Improvments [[mailing-list-post](https://groups.google.com/forum/#!topic/firefox-dev/Rc2w2a9e8HQ)]

+## Blogs

+We occasionally write blog posts too.

+* [Deplying an Rust library on iOS](blogs/2017-09-06-rust-on-ios.md).
+A short tutorial describing how to build and deploy a rust library for use inside an iOS app.